 Karen and her husband have had six AFS exchange students – students in their senior year of high school.
 Their “children” live in Denmark, Chile, Germany, Slovakia and Italy.
 Their daughter from Ukraine immigrated to the US in 2003 and is now an American citizen.
 Through Just in Time, the Millers now have another daughter – Victoria, a former foster youth and welcome addition to their family!

 Prior to her work with nonprofits and volunteer organizations, Karen was a Senior Buyer at San Diego Gas & Electric.
 She is a graduate of the University of Texas at Arlington with a degree in Foreign Languages, majoring in German and minoring in Russian.

-Steven Silva is a college graduate from San Diego State University, where he received his Bachelors of Science in the field of Criminal Justice.
-He also received his Associates degree at Golden West Community College in Applied Arts.
+Steven is a graduate of San Diego State University, where he received his Bachelors of Science in Criminal Justice.
+He also received his Associates in Applied Arts at Golden West Community College.

 One of Steven’s biggest talents is his unique ability to relate to a variety of audiences on a personal level; he attributes this gift to working in the service industry for over seven years, supporting teens as a youth group leader in his church and growing up in the foster care system.